Araiza accuser wrote in journal about being gang-raped hours after it allegedly happened

-The woman wrote the recollections in a journal entry on Oct.
-17, 2021, immediately after telling San Diego police that she was gang-raped, according to her attorney.
+The woman wrote those recollections in a journal entry on Oct.
+18, 2021, immediately after telling San Diego police that she was gang-raped, according to her attorney.

 Bills rookie punter Matt Araiza and two former college teammates at San Diego State University have been accused in a lawsuit of gang raping a 17-year-old girl at an off-campus party last fall.